ohrohitsingh/ohrohitsingh/README.md

 👋 Hi there, I'm Rohit Singh, a passionate Full Stack Developer with a keen interest in building scalable applications.
 Currently, I'm diving deep into DevOps while honing my skills in MERN stack development.
-My soft skills include leadership, entrepreneurship, and the ability to thrive under pressure, complemented by strong decision-making and adaptability.
+My soft skills include the ability to thrive under pressure, complemented by strong decision-making and adaptability.
 I excel in time management and teamwork, bringing creativity to every project.

 👀 Full Stack Development:
 -> Building scalable applications